What Is A Life Coach?

 Differences between a life coach and a friend

 When you pay someone to have a conversation, you feel more comfortable opening up and focusing on yourself.
-With a life coach, you can be “selfish” and concentrate on you.
-Our sessions are focused on having you leaving feeling better about yourself and with a plan to move forward.
+With a life coach, you can be “selfish” and concentrate on yourself.
+Our sessions focus on having you leave feeling better about yourself and with a plan to move forward.

-Also, a certified life coach I have tools and techniques that your friends don’t have.
-These tools will help you assess you.
+Also, as a certified life coach, I have tools and techniques that your friends don’t have.
+These tools will help you assess yourself.
 Once we have figured out who you are and what you want, we make a plan for you to get there.

 As a third party, I can help you feel accountable.
 If you know you’ve got an appointment coming up with me and we’ve set a goal, you’re much more likely to achieve that goal knowing that I’m going to be asking about it.
 I’ve found that people often begin taking action simply because they know they will be meeting with me later to talk about what they did to move forward on their plan.